-The village expanded in the Hellenistic period (4th-3rd C BC), gradually replacing the focus from Tell Kinneret - as most of the Tells in Israel at that time.
-It was designed according to that period's urban design of straight lines, which was built in parallel to the main Roman imperial highway, which crossed the village on the northern side.
-It grew larger at the time of Jesus (early Roman period, 1st C AD), and a synagogue was built in the center of the village.
-It reached its peak in the Byzantine period when the grand white-stone Synagogue was built (4th C AD) over the earlier synagogue.
+The village then expanded in the Hellenistic period (4th-3rd C BC), gradually replacing the focus from Tell Kinneret - as most of the Tells in Israel at that time.
+It was designed according to that period's urban design of straight lines, which was built in parallel to the main Roman imperial highway, that crossed the village on the northern side.
+Capernaum grew larger at the time of Jesus (early Roman period, 1st C AD), and a synagogue was built in the center of the village.
+It reached its peak in the Byzantine period when the grand white-stone Synagogue was built (end of the 4th C AD) over the earlier synagogue.
 An octagon church was built in the 5th C AD at the location of St Peter's house, and serviced the Christian citizens.
 At that time the village covered about 60 Dunams (6 Hectares), with a population of about 1,500.
 Note that the excavated area that is seen today is only 1/3 of the entire size of the village.

 The village prospered in the Roman and Byzantine periods, and its citizens were mainly fishermen (as most of Jesus apostles), farmers, and people that provided services to the Roman road and caravans, including tax collection (as was Matthew).

 Capernaum was partially destroyed in the Persian conquest in the 6th C AD.
-The synagogue and church were destroyed in the Arab period (7th- 12 C AD), but the village continued to function at that time.
+The synagogue and church were destroyed in the Arab period (7th- 12 C AD), but the village continued to function for some time.
 It then was totally ruined.

-The area was purchased by the Franciscans in 1894, where 2/3 of the entire area of ruins were purchased (the other third was purchased by the Greek Orthodox).
-The excavation were conducted in several seasons (1905-1915, 1968-1984).
+The area was purchased by the Franciscans in 1894; 2/3 of the entire area of ruins were purchased, while the other third was purchased by the Greek Orthodox.
+The excavations were conducted in several seasons (1905-1915, 1968-1984).